 Middle school Halloween activities do not need to be boring.
 We can still celebrate this fun day with middle school students.
 Don’t get me wrong, Halloween costumes can be fun.
-The opportunity to be someone you are not – be it sparkly fairy, evil vampire queen, or something totally different has a pull that few can resist.
+The opportunity to be someone you are not – be it a sparkly fairy, evil vampire queen, or something totally different has a pull that few can resist.
+I have written two blog posts to help teachers think of school-appropriate Halloween costumes.

 But as fun as costumes can be, they often offer little in the way of educational opportunities.
 Yet with the draw of Halloween being so universally strong, it would be a pity to pass up the opportunity to tap into this holiday’s energy.